 To help lower that number, Ellis Fischel Cancer Center, in collaboration with the MU Wellness Resource Center, is offering a 10-week tobacco-free group program to help smokers kick the habit for good.
 These online classes are available Tuesday evenings via Zoom.
 Community members can begin the classes at any time at no-cost.

 Why it works

-Through the program, participants attend five one-hour group classes over the 10-week period, and each class includes several discussions and activities that are known to help people through the quitting process, such as activities focused on healthy lifestyle changes, relaxation techniques, coping with triggers and developing coping strategies.
+Through the program, participants attend five one-hour group classes, and each class includes several discussions and activities that are known to help people through the quitting process, such as activities focused on healthy lifestyle changes, relaxation techniques, coping with triggers and developing coping strategies.

 Although most attempts to quit smoking are done cold turkey, this program takes a different approach.
 Using a well-researched curriculum combined with free nicotine-replacement therapy such as patches or gum, the tobacco-free program at Ellis allows participants to change behaviors while gradually stepping down from nicotine.